mburg-dr-j/RMRC-BlueStorm/Home-Page.md

 _________________________________________________________________________________________________________________________________________

-The "comp prep" link is an explenation of the preparation for the competition to come, including:
+The "competition preperation" link is an explenation of the preparation for the competition to come, including:

 >A description of the physical desighn changes

->Changes in the code
+>All code and changes in the code

-> Any progress on other additions
+>Any progress on other additions

-.

 .